ENG-WILFRED/pension-backend/docs/auth.md

 **What Happens After Successful Registration:**
 - Temporary password is automatically generated
-- Email is sent with temporary password and username
+- Email is sent with temporary password
 - SMS is sent with temporary password
-- User can login with username/email/phone + temporary password
+- User can login with email/phone + temporary password
 - On first login, user must set a permanent password

 ---